 The Hidden Risk of Email Testing

-Email functionality testing is an essential component of developing any contemporary application, but there is a hidden risk: sending test messages to actual users by mistake.
-Developers frequently need to confirm that emails look correct and contain the correct data for tasks like password resets and signup confirmations.
+Email functionality testing is an essential component of developing any SaaS application, but there is a hidden risk: sending test messages to actual users by mistake.
+Developers frequently need to confirm that emails look correct and contain the correct information and data for tasks like password resets and signup confirmations.
+Especially debugging HTML emails with inline attachments like images, can be especially hard during development.

-However, testing against an actual SMTP server can result in:
+However, testing against an actual SMTP server and sending real emails in development environments can result in:

 - Deliverability issues - Test emails may bounce or be marked as spam